michalboryczko/AI-Focus-Guard/README.md

 # AI Focus Guard

-A Chrome browser extension that helps researchers with ADHD stay focused during research sessions by using AI to evaluate whether visited pages are relevant to their stated goal.
+A Chrome browser extension that helps researchers and stay focused during research sessions by using AI to evaluate whether visited pages are relevant to their stated goal.

+> **⚡ AI-Generated Project**: This extension was fully generated using AI.
+ChatGPT was used to create the specifications and descriptions, while Claude Code handled the complete implementation.

 ## Features